aclymer/silentarmy/README.md

 # SILENTARMY

+**This is my port of mbevand's SILENTARMY Zcash GPU miner to Visual Studio**

 SILENTARMY is an OpenCL GPU Zcash Equihash solver.
 It runs best on AMD GPUs and implements the CLI API described in the
 [Zcash open source miner challenge](https://zcashminers.org/rules).